Individual Insurance Plans in Canada

 • Elimination period adjustment

 Note: Professional income depends on you.
-Disability insurance is often more critical than life insurance.
+Disability insurance is a key consideration along with life insurance.

 Individual Dental Insurance

-High-performance dental coverage.
-Essential for those needing predictable oral health costs.
+Dental information.
+Information for those considering oral health costs.

 • Basic & Major Restorative